kelsey-ek/of7azure/GUIDE/02_Azure_Service_with_OpenFrame.md

         Normal  Started    3m18s  kubelet, aks-agentpool-13644011-1  Started container of7azure
     ```

-# 3. Connect to the running Pod
+# 3. Connect to the Running Pod

-## 3.1 Execute a running Pod from Azure Cloud
+## 3.1 Execute a running Pod from a Node

+### Execute a Running Pod from Azure Cloud

     kubectl exec -it of7azure -- /bin/bash

-## 3.2 Execute a running Pod from the Node where the Pod is running

 1) Check which Node is the one the Pod is running in and connect to the Node